jaydeokar/DevOps-M3-2019/README.md

 **Feature Flags:** Create a configuration server for managing feature flags (using redis) that can be used to turn off/on features on iTrust application in production.
-Pick one feature to demo in screencast.
+Pick one feature to demo in screencast
 **Implementation:**

 1. Open your browser and open the URL <IP of Itrust production server>:8080/iTrust2.
 This would open the Itrust web-page